 In sum, these limitations plague valuations by outside experts, directors, individual shareholders, and courts.
 Even when the firm is publicly traded and investors are using stock prices as a proxy for the firm's performance, there is still the risk that the parties will end up with different views on the value of the entrepreneur's business idea.
 Markets do not have any clear advantage in refereeing differences of opinion regarding the best strategy for a firm.
 And this makes sense, as idiosyncratic vision is one person's subjective view of the best path forward that often runs counter to market consensus.
 These features make the value of a specific entrepreneur's idiosyncratic vision difficult to ascertain even at publicly traded companies.
-148
+161

-To be sure, not all controller transactions will involve idiosyncratic vision.
+To be sure, not all controller transactions will require courts to determine the value of idiosyncratic vision.
 For instance, freezeout transactions-the area in which entire fairness and MFW cleansing emerged-or the sale of the company to a third party are transactions that do not require an assessment of the controller's vision.
 In a freezeout, the controller is proposing to buy the shares held by minority shareholders.
-Since the freezeout ends the 'partnership' with the minority, the value of the transaction to minority shareholders does not depend on their assessment of the non-verifiable future value of the controller's idiosyncratic vision.
-149 Similarly, when the company is sold to a third party, its value is determined by market participants through auctions, acceptable valuation methods, or average premiums paid for similar firms.
+The existing value of these shares reflects the controller's contribution to the company as manifested by its past and projected cash flows under its existing business plan.
+And the financial models on which courts rely take these inputs into account in determining the fair value of the minority shares.
+162 However, since the freezeout ends the 'partnership' with the minority, the value of the transaction to minority shareholders does not depend on their assessment of the non-verifiable future value of the controller's idiosyncratic vision.163 Similarly, when the company is sold to a third party, its value is determined by market participants through auctions, acceptable valuation methods, or average premiums paid for similar firms.
 From the perspective of minority shareholders, the value of the proposed transaction can be determined based on the acceptable methods for determining the value of shares, and the controller normally would not even attempt to justify the transaction by reference to its vision or unique contribution to company value.
 Other self-dealing transactions, in contrast, may involve the controller's vision.
-Awarding compensation to a controller-CEO, for example, requires the board and shareholders to assess the value of the controller's vision and determine whether it justifies the proposed pay.
+Awarding compensation to a controller-CEO, for example, requires the board and shareholders to assess the value of the controller's vision and determine whether it justifies the proposed pay.164